 When shopping for a kettlebell you’ll discover that there are two distinct types.
-Bare cast iron and vinyl coated ones.
+Bare cast iron and vinyl-coated ones.
 Are there any functional differences and which one is best for you?
 Let’s find out.

-for use in a space where there is no rubber or foam flooring, a vinyl coated kettlebell is your best choice.
+for use in a space where there is no rubber or foam flooring, a vinyl-coated kettlebell is your best choice.
 In a home gym where there is already gym flooring, a cast iron kettlebell is better.
 There are small differences in comfort but this depends on use.
 Effectiveness and price are very similar.

 The shape of all kettlebells is roughly the same.
 A cannonball shape with a flat bottom and a handle sticking out the top that you can grab with two hands.
 It’s a pretty simple piece of equipment and there aren’t many differences in the overall shapes between models.

-There are two types of kettlebells that look slightly different;
+Two types of kettlebells look slightly different;

 - Bare cast iron (sometimes with enamel or other finish)

-- Vinyl coated (or sometimes another material)
+- Vinyl-coated (or sometimes another material)

 So when we’re talking about cast iron kettlebells, we’re talking about the outside of the kettlebell.
-On the inside they’re all pretty much the same.
+On the inside, they’re all pretty much the same.
 Almost all kettlebells have a cast iron core.
 It’s on the outside what we’re talking about.